modern-influence-of-ancient-warriors

 The Shame of Cowardice

 Cowardice (deilia) was the gravest social crime a hoplite could commit.
 Punishments ranged from fines (in Athens) to complete social ostracism (in Sparta).
-Spartans who showed cowardice were called tremblers; they were forced to wear distinctive clothing, avoid all honors, and could be legally struck with impunity.
+Spartans who showed cowardice were called tremblers; they were forced to wear distinctive clothing (a patchwork cloak and half-shaved beard), avoid all honors, and could be legally struck with impunity—the entire community was permitted to beat them without cause.
 In Athens, the rhabdouchos (public whip) could discipline those who fled.
 The ritual of atimia stripped a coward of his citizen rights, effectively erasing his social existence.
+He could not speak in the assembly, hold office, or attend festivals.
+His name might be erased from public rolls.
 This system ensured that the fear of shame was greater than the fear of death.
+The story of the Spartan Aristodemus—the only survivor of the 300 at Thermopylae—is a chilling case: he was treated as a coward despite his physical disability, and he eventually redeemed himself only by seeking death in the Battle of Plataea, charging headlong into the enemy with suicidal fury.

 Honor Beyond the Battlefield: Memorials and Symposia

 Honor for the hoplite extended beyond the clash of bronze and spear.
 Returning victors were celebrated in civic ceremonies, their names inscribed on public monuments.
 The symposion (drinking party) served as a social arena where men recited war stories and songs praising the bravery of ancestors.
 Poets like Tyrtaeus of Sparta and Simonides of Ceos composed elegies that reinforced the warrior ethic.
-The latter’s epigram for the fallen at Thermopylae remains one of history’s most concise statements of honor: “Go tell the Spartans, stranger passing by, that here, obedient to their laws, we lie.”
+Simonides’s epigram for the fallen at Thermopylae remains one of history’s most concise statements of honor.
+In Athens, the state funeral oration (epitaphios logos) given each year for those who died in war—most famously delivered by Pericles in 431 BCE—publicly enshrined the hoplite’s sacrifice as the highest form of civic virtue.

 Furthermore, hoplite armor itself was a status symbol.
-The aspis shield often bore a city-state’s emblem (e.g., the lambda of Sparta, the owl of Athens).
+The aspis shield often bore a city-state’s emblem (the lambda of Sparta, the owl of Athens).
 The linothorax (linen armor) or bronze thorakes were expensive; owning full panoply signified wealth and the willingness to risk it for the polis.
 Dedications of captured armor at sanctuaries like Olympia (as cataloged by Pausanias) were acts of piety that simultaneously publicized one’s battle honors.
+The cost of a full hoplite panoply in the 5th century BCE could equal a year’s wages for a skilled laborer, and families passed down these heirlooms through generations, each dent and scratch a testament to ancestral courage.
+Over time, the practice of dedicating armor at Delphi or Olympia created a vast public archive of martial achievement, with inscriptions that named the dedicator, the enemy defeated, and the god honored.

 The Decline of the Hoplite Ethic?